 After a few months, I realized that what I’m trying to explain doesn’t make any sense to her because she is a type of a person that DOES find happiness in things.
 So I stopped giving my opinion on her things and her way of life and focused on my own things.
 Just recently she told me: ”Thanks to you, I got rid of a bunch of stuff last week.”
 And she told me that that decision was influenced by the fact that my room is always clean and there is so much space even though my room is two times smaller than hers.

-So to conclude, don’t force your views onto anyone.
+So to conclude, don’t force your views on anyone.
 Accept other’s journey while focusing on your own.

 You might like: